• Navigate with Confidence

 Vessel not under command

-It's also the signal the ferry boat will blast at you if you're being stupid.
+It's also the signal that the ferry boat will blast at you if you're being stupid.

-"I wonder if there's any red port wine left," OK, I got it now, red on left and port means left.
+"I wonder if there's any red port wine left."
+OK, I got it now, red on left and port means left. (not that port is good)

 Below are a few buoys that need to be understood